Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Introduction

-Pantelides' algorithm reports that the index is zero whereas it is indeed two.
-This is because the method cannot detect the singularity of the coefficient matrix $ $ of $ $.
+Pantelides' algorithm reports that the index is zero, whereas it is indeed two.
+This is because the method cannot detect the singularity of the coefficient matrix

+of $(\dot{x}_1, \dot{x}_2, \dot{x}_3)^\top$.
 As this toy example shows, Pantelides' method, which ignores numerical information, may fail on some DAEs due to numerical cancellations.
-This kind of failure can also occur in other methods to reduce the index or to analyze DAEs such as a structural algorithm of Unger et al.~\cite{Unger1995} and the $\Sigma$-method of Pryce~\cite{Pryce2001}.
+This kind of failure can also occur in other methods to reduce the index or to analyze DAEs such as the structural algorithm of Unger et al.~\cite{Unger1995} and the $\Sigma$-method of Pryce~\cite{Pryce2001}.

 Some index reduction algorithms address this problem.
 One example is the $\sigma \nu$-method by Chowdhry et al.~\cite{Chowdhry2004}, which is based on the algorithm by Unger et al.~\cite{Unger1995}.
-The method performs the Gaussian elimination on the Jacobian matrix $\partial F / \partial \dot{x}$ under the assumption that nonlinear or time-varying terms do not cancel out.
-Tan et al.~\cite{Tan2016} presented two methods called LC-method and ES-method, which improve the $\Sigma$-method of Pryce.
-Their methods identify numeric or symbolic cancellations and modify the DAE if necessary.
+The method performs Gaussian elimination on the Jacobian matrix $\partial F / \partial \dot{x}$ under the assumption that nonlinear or time-varying terms do not cancel out.
+For first-order linear DAEs with constant coefficients, Wu et al.~\cite{Wu2013} proposed a method (WZC-method) to transform a DAE into an equivalent DAE to which the MS-algorithm is applicable.
+This method adopts the \emph{combinatorial relaxation} framework introduced by Murota~\cite{Murota1990, Murota1995a} to solve a linear algebraic problem by iteratively relaxing it into an efficiently solvable combinatorial optimization problem.
+The combinatorial relaxation based approach was extended for nonlinear DAEs implicitly by Tan et al.~\cite{Tan2017} as the LC-method and the ES-method, and explicitly by~\cite{Oki2019} as the substitution and augmentation methods.
+These methods identify numeric or symbolic cancellations and modify the DAE if necessary.

 Pantelides' method~\cite{Pantelides1988} and the $\Sigma$-method~\cite{Pryce2001} discard numerical information, which sometimes leads to a failure of the methods.
-In dynamical systems, specific numbers in structural equations such as the conservation laws should be treated numerically, while we can deal with physical characteristic values as nonzero parameters without reference to their nominal values.
+In dynamical systems, specific numbers in structural equations, such as in the conservation laws, should be treated as constants, while we can deal with physical characteristic values as nonzero parameters without reference to their values.
 For a faithful model of a dynamical system, it is natural to distinguish accurate and inaccurate numbers.
-This led Murota--Iri~\cite{Murota1985} to introduce the notion of a \emph{mixed matrix}, which is a matrix consisting of the following two kinds of entries: \begin{description} \item[Accurate Constants\normalfont{,}] which represent precise values such as coefficients of conservation laws.
-We assume that arithmetic operations of these constants can be performed in constant time.
+This led Murota--Iri~\cite{Murota1985a} to introduce the notion of a \emph{mixed matrix}, which is a matrix consisting of the following two kinds of entries: \begin{description} \item[Accurate Constants\normalfont{,}] which represent precise values such as coefficients of conservation laws.
+We assume that arithmetic operations with these constants can be performed in constant time.